ROMEROLUIS15/ROMEROLUIS15/README.md

 ## IBIME Connect

 Institutional platform for a public library network, replacing a legacy static website with a modern full-stack system and an AI assistant.
-I built it, the institution adopted it as its official platform, and I now lead its software development.
+I built it, the institution adopted it as its official platform, and appointed me to lead its software development.

 ### Highlights